 Cutting Stall Mats for Custom Fits

-I mentioned earlier that when I got those two new mats secured, I’d still have a small section in between the mats and the wall that would need to be filled, and you can clearly see that space in the image above.
+I mentioned earlier that when I got those two new mats secured that I’d still have a small section in between the mats and the wall that would need to be filled, and you can clearly see that space in the image above.
 Fortunately I have a scrap mat that I can cut up to fill this gap, and I’ll show you how I do it.

 The first obvious step is to measure the dimensions of the space you need to fill.
 I measure the distance from the mat to the wall on both sides of the mat because there is a chance they will differ slightly (stall mats are generally cut pretty well, but line enough of them up and small imperfections become larger imperfections).
 Once I get both measurements, I mark each side of the mat that I’ll be cutting and then use a long level and marker to draw a line from one point to the other.
 This will be my cutting guide.

 Interestingly enough, in my situation it turned out that the distance from the mat to the wall on the left side was 3/8″ greater than the distance on the right side.
 So had I just taken one measurement somewhere, the cut piece wouldn’t have ended up fitting very well, if at all.

 Cutting mats is just like cutting wood other than the obvious fact that mats are flexible and slightly more difficult to work with (not to mention they weigh a ton).
 For cutting mats, I use a cheap $40 jigsaw.
 Since a mat can’t support itself on sawhorses like a piece of plywood can, I take some old 2″x6″ boards, stack them 2 high and create a platform with a small gap in the middle for the jigsaw blade to travel.